First Class Flight to London

 I returned from London recently.
 I had been traveling to the Lake District and London since I left Tokyo two weeks earlier.

 It was once in a lifetime experience for me.
 My first class experience began as soon as I arrived at the airport.
 I spent a very relaxing time in the First Class lounge.
-There were some massage chairs and several rooms where you can get a free massage.
+There were some massage chairs and several rooms where you could get a free massage.

 When I got on board, the chief purser and a flight attendant came out to personally introduce themselves to me.
 All the other flight attendants were all polite and friendly as well.
-There were only eight passenger seats in the first class area.
+There were only eight passenger seats in the first-class area.
 After takeoff, I was offered a glass of champaign "SALON" and some mixed nuts.
 It was divine!
 Just as I had expected.
-It had very delicate and elegant taste that I had never experienced before.
+It had a very delicate and elegant taste that I had never experienced before.

 On the way back to Tokyo, I tried the Japanese menu which had been carefully planned by Seiji Yamamoto.
 It was superb, thanks to his creative sensibilities.
 The dishes were beautifully arranged on small plates and each one had a delicate flavor.
-It must be difficult to provide formal Japanese meals in flight, but the quality of the Dashi soup and rice was beyond my expectation.
+It must be difficult to provide formal Japanese meals in flight, but the quality of the Dashi soup and rice was beyond my expectationa.

 Throughout the entire flight, the attendants checked on you almost every five minutes without being intrusive or annoying.
 They would just walk past you with a quick glance.

 While I was in the restroom changing the pajamas that were provided, the flight attendants transformed my seat into a bedroom, complete with a mattress (soft or had) on top of a full-sized bed.
 I could sleep comfortably for a couple of hours as if I were in my own bed at home.
 When I woke up, there were only two hours left before arrival.